-Since our inception in January 2015, we have focused primarily on organizing and staffing our company, business planning, licensing and developing intellectual property, raising capital, developing our product candidates and conducting preclinical studies and early clinical trials.
+Since our inception in January 2015, we have focused primarily on organizing and staffing our company, business planning, licensing, developing intellectual property, raising capital, developing our product candidates and conducting preclinical studies and early clinical trials.
 We have not recorded any revenue from product sales.
-Our only revenue has been derived from our collaboration with Toray.
+To date, our only revenue has been derived from our collaboration with Toray.
 In March 2019, we entered into the Toray Development Agreement, to jointly develop and commercialize a Boltbody ISAC utilizing Toray's proprietary antibody.
 Prior to the completion of our initial public offering in February 2021, we funded our operations primarily through private placements of our convertible preferred stock for gross proceeds of \$173.7 million, including Toray's purchase of 717,514 shares of Series T convertible preferred stock for gross proceeds of \$10.0 million and the January 2021 issuance and sale of 5,611,059 shares of Series C-2 preferred stock for net proceeds of \$51.9 million.
 In February 2021, we completed our initial public offering of 13,225,000 shares of our common stock at a price to the public of \$20.00 per share, including the exercise in full by the underwriters of their option to purchase 1,725,000 additional shares of our common stock.
 Including the option exercise, the aggregate net proceeds to us from the offering was approximately \$242.0 million, net of underwriting discounts, commissions and other offering expenses.
+In May 2021, we entered into an oncology research and development collaboration with Genmab to evaluate Genmab antibodies and bispecific antibody engineering technologies in combination with Bolt's proprietary Boltbody ISAC technology platform, with the goal of discovering and developing next-generation bispecific ISACs for the treatment of cancer.
+The research collaboration will evaluate multiple bispecific ISAC product candidate concepts with the potential to identify up to three clinical candidates for development.
+Genmab will fund the research, along with the preclinical and clinical development of these candidates through initial clinical proof of concept.
+Under the Genmab Agreement, we received an upfront payment of \$10.0 million, and under a separate SPA, Genmab invested \$15.0 million in our common stock.

 We have incurred operating losses since our inception.
-Our net losses were \$24.5 million, \$60.7 million and \$30.5 million for the three months ended March 31, 2021 and the years ended December 31, 2020 and 2019, respectively.
-As of March 31, 2021, we had an accumulated deficit of \$132.9 million.
+Our net losses were \$48.0 million, \$60.7 million and \$30.5 million for the six months ended June 30, 2021 and the years ended December 31, 2020 and 2019, respectively.
+As of June 30, 2021, we had an accumulated deficit of \$156.4 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, and we further expect our expenses will increase substantially as we:

-- conduct our ongoing and planned clinical trials; - continue our research and development programs; - expand our clinical, regulatory, quality and manufacturing capabilities; - seek regulatory approvals for our product candidates; and - operate as a public company.
+- conduct our ongoing and planned clinical trials; - continue our research and development programs; - expand our clinical, regulatory, quality and manufacturing capabilities;

+- seek regulatory approvals for our product candidates; and - operate as a public company.

-Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending in particular on the timing of our planned clinical trials and preclinical studies, and our expenditures on other research and development activities.
+Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our planned clinical trials and preclinical studies, and our expenditures on other research and development activities.